-Brad Rose Consulting's programs make a difference
+Brad Rose Consulting helps programs to make a difference

 Brad Rose Consulting designs cost effective, tailored data measurement and data collection strategies.
 We are careful to identify data that is specifically indicative of the changes that programs seek to make.
 (We also collect data that may show the unintended consequences of a program’s operation.)
 Sources of data can be surveys, questionnaires, participants’ pre- and post-tests, interviews, program records, focus groups, observations of program operation, etc.